 Seeing the initial impact of these trees on local people has spurred me to reflect on what they mean to me.

 Trees mean rest and reflection on a hot summer’s day it’s lovely to have green spaces in this metropolis to provide shade; anyone who needs to wear factor fifty sun screen in spring as well as summer (and sometimes winter) will hopefully empathise.
-Our volunteer tree planting days have sealed the value of tree planting as an activity in my mind and the positive impact this has on the well-being and social connections within the communities we work with.

 Trees also give me intellectual stimulation as I am growing my technical knowledge of trees.
 Each tree species has such different requirements and observing our design team selecting species for each unique ecosystem and project environment depending on different variables is very interesting.
 I hope to be making informed choices by contributing to the selection of tree species for projects in the future.